Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/broadcastNetworks.md

 ### Channel Partitioning Algorithms

-The most straightforward of algorithms to solve the multiple access problem are algorithms that take the transmission of data and divde it between the devices on the network.
+The most straightforward of algorithms to solve the multiple access problem are algorithms that take the transmission of data and divide it between the devices on the network.
 These types of algorithms are called **Channel Partitioning** algorithms because they partition the broadcast channel (obviously).

 The textbook goes over $3$, but I will only discuss the two easiest here: time and frequency partitioning.